jwrth/xDBiT_toolbox/README.md

 ![read](https://user-images.githubusercontent.com/76480183/112814912-0e982e00-9080-11eb-8ffe-d2c17c4660d8.png)

-### DbitX toolbox pipeline
+### xDbit toolbox pipeline

-The DbitX toolbox pipeline inputs the read 1 and read 2 .fastq files from the NGS run and generates a spot x gene matrix which can then be used for further analyses.
+The xDbit toolbox pipeline inputs the read 1 and read 2 .fastq files from the NGS run and generates a spot x gene matrix which can then be used for further analyses.

 ![pipeline](https://user-images.githubusercontent.com/76480183/112817236-7e0f1d00-9082-11eb-80c3-2d70ea13b838.png)